woehrl01/pod-pacemaker/README.md

 You can exclude pods from a specific namespace by specifying the namespaces in the `--namespace-exclusions` flag in the `init-cni` container arguments.
 By default, the `kube-system` namespace is excluded.

-### Summary

-By configuring these four types of throttling parameters within the `PacemakerConfig` resource, administrators can finely tune how resources are allocated and consumed, ensuring that critical services receive the resources they need while maintaining overall system stability and performance.

 ## License

 PodPacemaker is released under the MIT License.